ABOUT THE PROGRAM

 PREREQUISITES

 This is a graduate program and therefore all students must already have at least a baccalaureate degree before applying to the program.
-No exceptions can be made to this policy for several reasons, including the fact that this is a requirement of the program’s accreditation.
+No exceptions can be made to this policy, as it is a requirement of the program’s accreditation.
+Otherwise, the program has wide latitude to admit students from disparate backgrounds and levels of experience.
+Students in USU’s graduate programs have typically included physicians, nurses, dentists, medical planners, veterinarians and health administrators, but a background in the health professions is not a requirement for matriculation into this program.

 How to Apply